 For many potential home buyers, the FHA mortgage is a fundamental part of their buying strategy.
-This particular mortgage has been a staple program over multiple generations and has helped numerous people realize the dream of owning a home.
+This particular mortgage has been a staple program for multiple generations and has helped numerous people realize the dream of owning a home.

 FHA Mortgage Requirements

-FHA, an acronym for Federal Housing Authority, does not directly offer the loans.
+FHA, an acronym for Federal Housing Administration, does not directly offer loans.
 Instead, they have a list of guidelines and rules that must be followed for their loans.
-Banks, credit unions and mortgage lenders are then approved by FHA to offer the loans to consumers.
+Banks, credit unions, and mortgage lenders are then approved by FHA to offer their loans to consumers.

-In general, FHA is looking for individuals that have showed stability in the past 2 years in regards to their payment history.
+In general, FHA is looking for individuals that have shown stability in the past 2 years in regards to their payment history.
 This does not mean that a person needs absolute perfect credit.
 Rather, FHA is looking for a pattern of making debt and rent payments on time.
-The most recent 12 month history is the most important factor in determining if a person will get approved for a loan.
+The most recent 12-month history is the most important factor in determining if a person will get approved for a loan.

 FHA is also looking for steady employment.
 This could mean that the person has had the same job for at least 2 years.
 It could also mean the person has been in the same industry but has improved their position with a better role and more income.

 Along the same lines, FHA prefers a borrower that has lived at the same address for the past 2 years.
 The stability demonstrated by the payment history, employment, and residency improves the odds of getting approved for a loan.

 There are also some guidelines about a person’s income compared to their existing debt and the potential house payment.
 This can vary greatly depending on a number of factors.
 The example below represents a manually underwritten loan, with a credit score of 582 or above and no compensating factors.